Fuzss/forgeconfigapiport/README.md

 <details>

-**These instructions exist only to highlight differences between the Forge and Fabric implementation.
+**These instructions exist only to highlight differences between the original Forge implementation and Forge Config Api Port.
 It is assumed you are generally familiar with Forge's configs.**

 #### Registering configs
 The recommended point for registering your configs is directly in your `ModInitializer::onInitialize` method.